BY PASTOR T. O. BANSO

 Here are some truths you should know about the power of God:

 1. His power is above all.
 God’s power is supreme!
 Every other power is under His power.
-All the gods are under his power.
-Psalm 95:3says, “For the LORD is a great God, and a great King above all gods” (KJV).
+All the gods are under His power.
+Psalm 95:3 says, “For the Lord is the great God, and the great King above all gods” (NKJV).
 Psalm 97:9 emphasizes the same truth saying the LORD is most high above all the earth and He is exalted far above all gods.
 Similarly, Psalm 135:5 says the LORD is great and is above all gods.
 He is excellent in power (Job 37:23).

 All these descriptions are just the tip of the iceberg regarding the excellence and supremacy of the power of God.
 That should excite anyone who chooses this God as his God and chooses to trust in Him and access His power.